kognifai/Galore/SDK-documentation/Prerequisites.md

 ## Previous Step

-Find [Dev Stack Installation](Installation.md) for more information on Prerequisites.
+Find [Dev Stack Installation](Installation.md) for more information on Dev Stack SDK.